ceumicrodata/onboarding/_episodes/08-tools.md

 exercises: 0
 questions:
 - "What is a tool and why we use them?"
-- "How to read a tool help and understands the outputs?
+- "How to read a tool help and understands the outputs?"
 objectives:
 - "Join a unique ID to a raw .csv with different input types."
 - "Choose the right cut offs and good matches"
 - "Get to know how to run a tool on the server"
 keypoints:
--
 ---

 {% include links.md %}